Axwabo/SpaceTransit/README.md

 Since the camera's near plane cannot be too small (below 0.01), I had to make the world about 10 m/unit.
 Due to floating-point limitations, objects start to flicker immensely.

-To combat this, the world is moved in the opposite way when the player teleports the ship moves.
+To combat this, the world is moved in the opposite way when the player teleports or as the ship is sailing.

 ## SplineMesh